Paying for the Program's Technical Training

 At the commencement of the program, the Employer and the Apprentice can decide, between them, how to apportion the costs of technical training: the Employer will probably pay 100% but, under certain circumstances, may request to be reimbursed a portion of the cost by the Apprentice*.

-*Note: NC-Expert does not currently accept direct Title 38 funding (GI Bill, Voc Rehab, etc.) BUT Department of Labor and/or other grants may be available to the apprentice, or their employer, to offset costs.
+*Note: NC-Expert does not currently accept direct Title 38 funding (GI Bill, Voc Rehab, etc.), or WIOA, BUT it is possible that charitable grants may be available to the apprentice, or their employer, to offset costs.

 Benefits to the Employer / Return on Investment